wix/stylable/docs/guides/components-basics.md

 You can now style your `Button` in the scope of the `Form` so that it fits the needs of this page.

-Let's take the `Button` component and import it into the TypeScript file, and also add it to the render:
+Let's take the `Button` component and import it into the JavaScript file, and also add it to the render:

 ```tsx
 /* form.tsx */